KSpiliop/LPSOLVE_in_Python/README.md

     lpsolve('set_row_name',lp,10+j,'SECOND'+str(j))
 ```

 The last step is to define all variables as binary using 'set_binary'.
-The last argument (1) is a True flag.
+The last argument (1) in these calls is a True flag.

 We also export the model in a file, in LP format.
 This can be used for confirmation or read from the [LPSOLVE IDE](http://lpsolve.sourceforge.net/5.5/IDE.htm "LPSOLVE IDE").
+LPSOLVE also allows the model export into MPS format.

 Finally, we call 'solve'.
 The return code is 0 (success).
 We can now retrieve the value of the objective function ('get_objective') and the values of the non-zero variables in the solution ('get_variables') using the first element returned.
 We do NOT dimension any variable to accept the variables as the lpsolve driver takes care of the dimensioning.
-The same applies for the call to 'get_constraints' to retrieve the LHS at the optimal solution.
+The same applies for the call to 'get_constraints' to retrieve the LHS of the constraints at the optimal solution.

+The optimal solution is to use L1,L2,L3 and L5 and assign:
+- D4 to L1
+- D2,D6,D7 and D9 to L2
+- D8 and D10 to L3
+- D1,D3,D5 and D8 to L5

+The capacities are satisfied exactly and the total cost is 383 monetary units.

 ```python